Donald O'Brien (actor): Later career in Italian cinema

 O'Brian starred in his first American production, the television film The Day Christ Died, as a Roman soldier in 1980.
 Later that year, while staying in Parisian hotel, he slipped in the bathroom and hit his head.
 He was in a coma for three days and discovered half of his body was paralysed shortly after waking up.
 It took him nearly four years to recover from his injuries though he would have limited mobility for the rest of his life.
 This would also reduce the range of roles he could play.

 He made his return to acting in the 1980s post-apocalyptic films The New Gladiators and 2020 Texas Gladiators directed by Lucio Fulci and Joe D'Amato respectively.
 In D'Amato's film, he played the main villain, the Dark One.
 The death scene for his character featured an elaborate special effect scene for the time, in which his skull was "cracked open" by an axe, but the producers felt it was too over the top and cut it from the film.
 His handicap continued to trouble him over the years, being necessary to use a walking stick, and as a result his appearances became sporadic during the rest of the decade.
 In 1986, he played another "mad scientist" in Sergio Martino's science fiction film Vendetta dal futuro/ aka "Fists of Steel".
 He also played a supporting part, as Pietro d'Assisi, in The Name of the Rose directed by Jean-Jacques Annaud that same year.
-Two years later, he played the mad housekeeper Valkos in Ghosthouse.
+Two years later, he played the mad housekeeper Valkos in Ghosthouse produced by Joe D'Amato's company Filmirage.

 In 1990, O'Brien was cast as a Sicilian baron in Marco Modugno's Il Briganti, among the locations filmed included Hadrian's Villa, however the film was never released.
-He had roles in three other films; the historical drama Una vita scellerata, the post-apocalyptic film Flight from Paradise and Quest for the Mighty Sword.
-In "Quest", he played yet another villain, Prince Gunther, opposite Eric Allan Kramer and Margaret Lenzey.
-He was also joined by Laura Gemser who played his sister Kriemhild.
-He was supposed to appear in a somewhat risque cameo for Tinto Brass' erotic film Paprika but his scene was lost on the cutting room floor.
+He had roles in three other films; the historical drama Una vita scellerata, the post-apocalyptic film Flight from Paradise, and the fantasy film Quest for the Mighty Sword, the latter again directed by Joe D'Amato, in which he played Gunther, a mad villainous king suffering from a disease similar to smallpox.
+He was also supposed to appear in a somewhat risque cameo for Tinto Brass' erotic film Paprika but his scene was lost on the cutting room floor.